schemaio/schema-docs/02-api.md

 Search fields are configured in a `model`.
 See <a href="">Data Modeling</a> for more information.

 Currently, search uses case-insensitive regular expression matching.
 This works for simple cases but is not ideal for product search, where fuzzy or phonetic matching is preferred.
-See the <a href="/roadmap">Product Roadmap</a> for a an estimate on our plan to support fuzzy and phonetic matching.

 #### Query: Sort